gungorMetehan/Fancy_Data_Visualization_for_Psychometricians/README.md

-# Fancy Data Visualization for Psychometricians
+# Fancy Data Visualization Ideas for Psychometricians

 On this page, I will share codes on how to make fancy plots in R. I think that especially people working in the field of psychometrics/educational measurement and evaluation might reconsider data visualization.
 Here are some examples: